 Language Arts

-This website gives teachers some ideas for using shared reading with younger students and less skilled readers.
+This site gives teachers some ideas for using shared reading with younger students and less skilled readers.
+See example >

 Science

-This link provides several examples of how activities related to learning about science topics can be centered around the shared reading strategy.
+This site offers several examples of how activities related to learning about science topics can be centered around the shared reading strategy.
 Downloads of several different poems are provided.
+See example >

 Social Studies

-This website provides five examples of shared reading lessons based upon the book Map It! by Elspeth Leacock.
+This site provides five examples of shared reading lessons based upon the book Map It! by Elspeth Leacock.
+See example >

 Differentiated instruction